deiberts86/flux-cd/README.md

   - Install Core components with FluxCD
     - Cert Manager
     - Container Registry with Proxy-Cache
-    - OIDC
+    - Keycloak-X
-    - Object Storage
+    - Object Storage with MinIO
-    - Virtual Routers
+    - Virtual Routers (KubeOVN | More to come on this)
-    - vCluster with Rancher MCM
     - Gitlab or Gitea

 ### Setup